magnusku/autocomplete/README.md

 # autocomplete
-Simple autocomplete input written in plain js
+Simple autocomplete input written in plain js.
+Fetches list from given url attribute and lets you filter the result by typing in the input.

 # Test/Develop
 - clone the repository